2023 Most Popular Carpentry Associate Degree Trade Schools in the Middle Atlantic Region

 After completing their Associate Degree, carpentry graduates from Thaddeus Stevens College of Technology carry an average student debt load of $8,336.

-You’ll be in good company if you decide to attend Triangle Tech - Pittsburgh.
-It ranked #2 on our 2023 Most Popular Carpentry Associate Degree Trade Schools in the Middle Atlantic Region list.
-Located in the city of Pittsburgh, Triangle Tech - Pittsburgh is a private for-profit school with a small student population.
+The in-demand associate degree programs at Triangle Tech - Pittsburgh helped the school earn the #2 place on this year’s ranking of the most popular carpentry schools in the Middle Atlantic Region .
+Located in the large city of Pittsburgh, Triangle Tech - Pittsburgh is a private for-profit school with a small student population.

 Of the 25 students majoring in carpentry at Triangle Tech - Pittsburgh, 88% are male and 12% are female.